Profy/Unity-UniversalFileBrowser/README.md

 The goal of this project is to provide a collection of libraries and a wrapper to access the native file browser on all platforms compatible with Unity.

 Supported platforms:
-- Standalone Windows: supported
+- Windows: Supported
-- Standalone Linux: Not Implemented
+- Linux: Not Implemented
-- Standalone OSX: Not Implemented
+- MacOS: Not Implemented
 - iOS: Not Implemented
 - Android: Not Implemented
 - UWP: Not Implemented